EstebanMasson/Public/README.md

 1) Download the repo locally on your computer
 2) Open your console and run the commands found in create_tables.sql
 3) Populate the database and site is fully functional

+## Issues/Features
+For ongoing issues and feature requests visit the Issues tab for further information.

+## Questions/Concerns
+The Wiki page has additional information regarding the project that can answer any questions you may have.

+## License
+Project is Licensed under the MIT License